-Generally, they involve a dull, aching mild pain and possibly sensitivity around the forehead, neck, and scalp.
+Generally, they involve a dull, aching mild pain with the possibility of sensitivity around the forehead, neck, and scalp.

 What Causes A Tension Headache?

-Tension headaches are often due to stress, and usually can be resolved with over-the-counter pain medications.
+Tension headaches often occur due to stress, and usually can be resolved with over the counter pain medications.

 Your physical therapist can help by stretching the muscles in the back of your neck to help relieve pain.

-We’ll also work with you to improve your posture – another common cause of tension headaches.
+We’ll also work with you to improve your posture, which is another common cause of tension headaches.

 2. Sinus Headaches

-Sinus headaches occur when there is inflammation in the sinus cavities, and are characterized by pain on the forehead, cheekbones, and bridge of the nose.
+Sinus headaches occur when there is inflammation in your sinus cavities.

 They’re usually accompanied by other sinus symptoms such as swelling of the face, fever, and runny nose.